Cross-lingual Contextualized Topic Models with Zero-shot Learning: Introduction

-\paragraph{Contributions} We propose a novel neural topic model that relies on language-independent representations to generate topic distributions.
+\paragraph{Contributions} We release a novel neural topic model that relies on language-independent representations to generate topic distributions.
 We show that this input can replace the standard input BoW without loss of quality.
-Indeed, we go on to show that the BERT representations enable zero-shot cross-lingual tasks.
-We make our model and evaluation metrics available as a Python package at \url{https://github.com/MilaNLProc/contextualized-topic-models}
+We show that its multilingual representations enable zero-shot cross-lingual tasks.
+The solution we propose is straightforward and does not require high computational resources since it can efficiently run on common laptops (see Appendix).
+We have implemented the tool as a documented python package available at \url{https://github.com/MilaNLProc/contextualized-topic-models}.